abhisheksharma1042/fight-songs-and-crime/README.md

 # Conclusion

 I did not find any corelation between the crime and song data sets.
-Even though it seems on the surface that this conclusion isn't the most interesting but one could argue that this visualization is evidence for the lack of correlation.
-From my prespective the lack of correaltion is a positive.
+Even though it seems on the surface that this conclusion isn't the most compelling, one could argue that this visualization is evidence for the lack of correlation.
+From my prespective the lack of correaltion is a positive outcome from the visualization.